 The yellowtail barracuda is considered to be the smallest in the barracuda family.
 This species are found in the Indo-west Pacific.
 The yellowtail baracuda is a schooling fish and feeds almost exclusively to other fish.

-The blacktip reef shark is commonly found throughout the Indopacific region and the eastern Mediterranean.
+BLACKTIP REEF SHARKThe blacktip reef shark is commonly found throughout the Indopacific region and the eastern Mediterranean.
 They are found in northern Australia from Moreton Bay (Queensland) to Shark Bay (Western Australia) and off the southwest coast of Hawaii.
-The blacktip reef shark is one of the most common reef sharks in the Pacific Ocean, along with the white tip reef shark (Triaenodon obesus) and the gray reef shark (Carcharhinus amblyrhynchos).
+The blacktip reef shark is one of the most common reef sharks in the Pacific Ocean, along with the white tip reef shark (

 OCCELATE RIVER STINGRAY (POTAMOTRYGON MOTORO).